 John McClane will return for another installment of the Die Hard franchise, but his sixth adventure could take a very different form.

-A new report indicates that 20th Century Fox is developing a Die Hard movie that will serve as both a sequel and a prequel tale for Bruce Willis’ hard-luck hero, with the main story set in McClane’s early years with the New York Police Department and featuring a younger actor in the starring role — and the current time period for the character.
+First announced in October 2015, McClane will serve as both a sequel and a prequel tale for Willis’ hard-luck hero, with the main story shifting between McClane’s early years with the New York Police Department — with a younger actor in the starring role — and the current time period for the character.
 Live Free or Die Hard director Len Wiseman will direct the film from a script by Carey W. Hayes and Chad Hayes (The Conjuring).

 Di Bonaventura dismissed initial reports that suggested Willis’ version of the character would simply serve to set up the main story or bookend the events of the film, and indicated that the older John McClane will have just as much screen time as the younger version, which has yet to be cast.